• Skip to primary navigation

 mixing crushed tomatoes with spices in a bowl

-• Drain the meat of extra fat and combine to make the meat sauce.
-You can add ⅛ tsp crushed red pepper if you wish.
+• Drain the meat of extra fat and combine it to make the meat sauce.
+You can add โ…› tsp crushed red pepper if you wish.
 It will not add much heat.

-• Give a 3.5 qt. or larger slow cooker a good spray of PAM.
-Now you get to layer the dish.
-Put about 1 ½ cups of meat sauce in first and spread to cover the bottom.
+• Give a 3 to 4 qt. or larger slow cooker a good spray of PAM.
+Put about 1 ยฝ cups of meat sauce in first and spread to cover the bottom.
 Add 1 cup of uncooked ziti noodles or other pasta.

 pouring uncooked pasta on the meat sauce

-• Now add half the ricotta mixture by placing spoonfuls on the pasta.
-Add ½ cup of shredded Mozzarella cheese on top of that.
+• Add half the ricotta cheese mixture by placing spoonfuls on the pasta.
+Add ยฝ cup of shredded Mozzarella cheese on top of the ricotta cheese layer.

 adding cheeses to the first layer of pasta

-• Repeat the lay.
-Add 1 ½ cup meat sauce.
-Add 1 cup ziti noodles.
-Then add the rest of the ricotta and ½ cup mozzarella.
-Top with the rest of the sauce and 1 cup of mozzarella.
+• Repeat the layers by adding 1 ยฝ cup meat sauce, 1 cup of dry pasta, the rest of the ricotta, and ยฝ cup of shredded mozzarella.
+Top that with the rest of the sauce and 1 cup of mozzarella.

 top with more cheese before cooking

 • Cook on low for 4-5 hours.
-But check the pasta one hour early and closser to the end.
-End cooking early of needed to prevent overcook.
+But check the pasta one hour early and closer to the end.
+End cooking early if needed to prevent overcooking of the pasta

 spoonful of baked ziti over the crock pot